OpenSourceEconomics/econ-project-templates/docs/src/py_rationale.rst

     #. **Separation of logical chunks:** A minimal requirement for a project to scale.
     #. **Only execute required tasks, automatically:** Again required for scalability.
 It means that the machine needs to know what is meant by a "required task".
     #. **Re-use of code and data instead of copying and pasting:** Else you will forget the copy & paste step at some point down the road.
 At best, this leads to errors; at worst, to misinterpreting the results.
-    .. comment: What is the difference between re-use code and copy-paste?
+    .. comment:: What is the difference between re-use code and copy-paste?
     #. **Be as language-agnostic as possible:** Make it easy to use the best tool for a particular task and to mix tools in a project.
     #. **Separation of inputs and outputs:** Required to find your way around in a complex project.